 #1: Offer curbside pick-up or delivery

-#2: Encourage social distancing recommendation with limited reservations or seating.
+#2: Encourage social distancing recommendations with limited reservations or seating.

 If you do this, be sure to communicate the new course of business on your website and social sites and post a notice at your place of business.